night/cloudsql-proxy/README.md

   IP.
 Defaults to `PUBLIC,PRIVATE`
 * `-term_timeout=30s`: How long to wait for connections to close before shutting down the proxy.
 Defaults to 0.
+* `-instances_file="/path/to/instances/file"`: Specify a file to load and watch for instances configuration changes.
+It's a comma separated list similar to the `-instances` param value.

 Note: `-instances` and `-instances_metadata` may be used at the same time but are not compatible with the `-fuse` flag.